RUSSIA: Further arrest for Muslim study groups

 Another arrest in Dagestan: Izberbash

-Law enforcement agents arrested Ilgar Vagif-ogly Aliyev in a night-time raid in the city of Izberbash in Dagestan in the night of 19-20 April.
+The FSB security service arrested Ilgar Vagif-ogly Aliyev in a night-time raid in the city of Izberbash in Dagestan in the night of 19-20 April.
 He is now in pre-trial detention while the FSB investigation proceeds.
 Aliyev is accused of holding "classes involving a group of adherents of [Nurdzhular]", in Izberbash, Makhachkala, and Khasavyurt, an FSB source commented to local news outlet RIA Dagestan on 21 April, "within the framework of which extremist literature was disseminated and studied".

 Edited footage of the raid, published by RIA Dagestan, shows armed and masked personnel in camouflage gear entering a residential compound.
 Several civilians are then shown lying face down on the floor while officers search the property and gather mobile devices and books.
 Video close-ups show that the books include a Russian-Turkish dictionary, various Nursi texts in Turkish, and Russian translations of "A Guide for Youth" and "Faith and Man" from the Risale-i Nur collection.
 Both of the latter appear on the Justice Ministry's Federal List of Extremist Materials.